victorbush/examples.lendd/README.md

 ## Introduction

-Read the explanation article here: [TODO]
+Read the explanation article [here](https://victorbush.com/2018/04/lets-encrypt-nginx-dns-docker/).

 This repository exists solely to document the process of using NGINX and Let's Encrypt together in a Docker container.